JimOfLeisure/read-civ-data/QueryCiv3Sav/readme.md

 I am not planning on immediately implementing all the detailed decoding I've done in the Go library until I figure out the final form and use of the extracted data.

+2021-10-19 Update: Returning to this after a few months away, I had to figure out where I left off.
+The SAV portion of the data may be up to parity with my Go code, but I am not sure of that yet.
+The BIC portion is reading the generic section lists and getting BLDG names, but that's it so far.

+I like the extraction API which is classes for each section with a pointer to the raw data, a section offset, and getters for the data.
+This should allow future flexibility as I learn more of the data.
+Ideally eventually each section could be called with the offset where the last left off, but until then there is the sectionheader offset seek method.

+The main downside of this approach is that adding new data for writing out is not easy, but that was never my plan, and if I find a need to write more data to a save–as opposed to just changing data in-place–it can be handled on a case-by-case basis, and other reference IDs and counters may need updating in the process.

 ## Build

 - If cloned via git, `git submodule init` and then `git submodule update` to fetch the Blast code